L4CTOSE/Backdoor-AI-v1-Open-Source/README.md

-# Backdoor AI Open Source
+# Backdoor AI - Open Source
-This version is different than our closed source version to protect our code from being copied.
-If you don't trust us, that's OK.
-You can just use this version instead. <br>
+This version is not the same as our private one.
+We’ve made changes to keep our code safe.
+But if you’re worried, it’s fine.
+You can use this free version.<br>
 <br>
-To use our open source version, go to bookmarklet.js and install it as a bookmarklet, or execute in inspect element. <br>
+To start using our free version, find the file named ‘bookmarklet.js’ and set it up as a bookmark, or run it through the inspect element tool.<br>
 <br>
-We recommend using our official version at https://backdoor.best/
+While this open-source UI gives you access to our tools, you might find it less appealing visually.
+If you’re interested in a smoother and more attractive experience, we recommend using our official version at backdoor.best.